codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ## Prerequisites

 * Check that you have [created a Codat company](/configure/portal/companies#add-a-new-company) that represents your SMB customer and linked it to an accounting platform.
-If you are using Codat for lending, it's likely you have already done this.
-You can also create and connect a test company to use while you build your solution.
+If you are already using Codat for lending, it's likely you have previously created some companies.

+You should also create and connect a test company to use while building your solution.

 * Familiarize yourself with Codat's approach of asynchronously [creating and updating data](/using-the-api/push), which can be summarized as follows: